Cong, 'INDIA' parties trying to shield perpetrators of Parliament security breach: BJP | Politics

 ''It is because the links of the perpetrators of the incident are coming out with the Congress party and some extremist radicalised Leftist organisations supported by it,'' Poonawalla charged.

+On the Congress' crowd-funding campaign, Malviya said, ''Don't be fooled by the Congress's lofty talk of this crowdsourcing being inspired by Mahatma Gandhi's historic Tilak Swaraj Fund''.

-''The Congress has announced an online crowdfunding campaign.
-Going by their previous track record, this will turn out to be nothing but another attempt to siphon off public money and enrich the Gandhis,'' Malviya said, adding, ''Don't donate for dynasty''.
+''They will tarnish both the Mahatma and Tilak.
+Going by their previous track record, this will turn out to be nothing but another attempt to siphon off public money and enrich the Gandhis,'' he alleged.

-On Wednesday, two persons jumped into the Lok Sabha chamber from the visitors' gallery, shouted slogans and released coloured smoke from canisters that triggered panic and chaos in the House.
+''All the hard-earned money people donate, if they do, will go to the Gandhis, who will continue to enjoy the good life.
+Worse, the move will be reduced to nothing, but another means to solicit dirty money, the kind Congress MP Dhiraj Sahu has been caught with,'' Malviya added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)